 Background: Timing and Basis for EAD

-Various classes of foreign nationals in the United States are eligible to apply for the EAD.
+Various classes of foreign nationals in the United States are eligible to apply for an EAD.
 Eligibility can stem from a pending adjustment of status application (form I-485), or from L-2 dependent status, or any of the number of other options listed on the application for employment authorization (form I-765) instructions.
 The foreign national generally must be in the United States in order to apply for an EAD.
-Further, as explained in the MurthyDotCom NewsBrief, EAD and AP Renewal – Clarifications (05.March.2013), a foreign national who already possesses a valid EAD generally can file an application to renew the document no earlier than 120 days before the existing EAD expires.
-The U.S. Citizenship and Immigration Services (USCIS) is required to process EAD applications within 90 days.
+Further, a foreign national who already possesses a valid EAD typically can file an application to renew the document no earlier than 180 days before the existing EAD expires to avoid a possible gap in employment authorization.

 Likely Source of Confusion: Rules for Pending Nonimmigrant Petitions

 Confusion with respect to employment authorization while an application is pending likely arises from a different set of regulations that apply to H1B cases and other work-authorized nonimmigrant categories.
 In most circumstances, the timely filing of a petition to extend status for a foreign national in a work-authorized nonimmigrant status, automatically serves to provide the individual with continued work authorization while the petition remains pending.
 This authorization is generally limited to a 240 day period.
-It is important to note, however, that no comparable rule exists for EAD renewal applications.
+But, this rule does not apply to EAD applications.